- About the Doha Film Festival

 - The Festival will cover round-trip shipping costs for 35mm prints only.

-- The preferred delivery method is online file transfer (Aspera, Dropbox, or similar).
+- The preferred delivery method is online file transfer, such as Aspera, Dropbox or similar.

 - Permitted feature film formats: 35mm, DCP, Apple ProRes 422.